Webber-Rogers Farmstead Conservation Area

-Shore Trail: 0.7 mile, easy; after the sign in box, cross a small bridge and the bear left for this trail, featuring views of the pond.
+Shore Trail: 0.7 mile, easy; after the sign in box, cross a small bridge and bear left for this trail, which features views of the pond.

 Ridge Trail: 0.5 mile, easy; a sharp right turn at the end of the Shore Trail leads to the Ridge trail, which loops back through the woods and field edges to the trailhead.